 While the East Village has long been a hip neighborhood, it was first known as an ethnic community.
 The Ukrainian restaurant Veselka is a remnant of that history.
-This combination luncheonette and sidewalk cafe with an Eastern European air features breakfast muffins, bagels, potato pancakes and cheese blintzes among other selections.
+This combination luncheonette and sidewalk café with an Eastern European air features breakfast muffins, bagels, potato pancakes and egg sandwiches among other selections.
 For lunch, a hearty borscht and their famous pierogies should do the trick, while a dinner meal of kielbasa or veal goulash should leave you smiling and satisfied.

 As with many sushi restaurants in Manhattan, this popular East Village spot does not accept reservations on Friday and Saturday nights.
 So take a place in the line outside and start anticipating that first bite of traditional Japanese entrées like sushi, sashimi and more.
 Kanoyama's T-shirts were designed by the late pop artist Keith Haring, who was a regular here.
 A small place with enormous fresh flowers and branches, Kanoyama's fresh and contemporary atmosphere only adds to the experience.